 NSE Clearing has adopted the margining framework prescribed by SEBI.
 VaR/Initial Margin is intended to cover losses with 99% degree of confidence.
-Exposure Margin/Extreme Loss Margin is additionally levied to provide additional cover and account for the tail risk.
+Extreme Loss Margin is levied in addition to initial margins.
 Mark-to-market is performed on a daily basis.
 All margins are collected on an upfront basis in the form of collateral and sufficiency of collateral is validated on a real-time basis.
 The policies and procedures regarding collateral and margin are detailed in disclosures regarding the principle 5 and 6 respectively.